vlandham/captain_z/out/captain_z.md

 #

-Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard The Sea Breaker.
+Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard the Sea Breaker.

 The same ropes had nearly allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.